 considering that we were painting with a mud and moss mixture.
 The hardest

-and that you didnt make it so dark that it drips all over the rest of your picture,
+part about this was making sure that you made it the picture dark enough to seeand that you didnt make it so dark that it drips all over the rest of your picture,

 which would cause the moss to grow in parts that you dont want it to grow on.